kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/introduction/lessons/next-steps.md

 We don't expect you to have a database setup on your local machine.
 All our lessons will have the coding environment setup with the database ready for you to use and practice.
 We will be using a hypothetical pre-populated databases throughout this course to help you learn SQL.
 Additional things to note about the coding environment:

 - Our database environment is not persistent.
 This means that if you close the browser or refresh the page, the database will be reset to its original state.
-- We are using SQLite for our coding environment.
-The concepts we will be covering, however, are the same for any other database and you are not required to know anything about SQLite to follow this course.
+- We are using PostgreSQL for our coding environment.
+The concepts we will be covering, however, are the same for any other database and you are not required to know anything about PostgreSQL to follow this course.

 ### Important Note on Running Snippets